Elemanor/astro/src/content/services/living-through-underpinning.md

       - Run air purifiers
       - Wipe surfaces daily
       - Accept some dust inevitable
-  - title: "Sidewalk and Property Protection"
+  - title: Sidewalk and Property Protection
     content: |
       ### Why Your Property Looks Like a Construction Zone